Reasoning Around Paradox with Grounded Deduction: Propositional deduction in

 Inference rules indicate any \emph{premises} above the line, a \emph{conclusion} below the line, and optionally a \emph{label} for the inference rule to the right.
 The first rule above, \irl{boolI1}, states that if it is known (\ie already proven) that term $a$ denotes a true value, then we may safely infer the weaker conclusion that $a$ denotes some boolean truth value (\ie that $a$ is either true or false).
 The second rule similarly allows us to infer the weaker type judgment `$a \jbool$' if we have already proven the type judgment `$a \jfalse$'.

 The next inference rule illustrates multiple premises and hypothetical inference:

 This rule states that we can draw the conclusion `$c \jtrue$' provided we first satisfy three conditions stated by the premises.
 The first premise `$a \jbool$' states that term $a$ must first be known (\ie already proven) to be boolean.
 Second, starting from a hypothetical assumption of `$a \jtrue$', we must be able to derive through some correct chain of reasoning the conclusion `$c \jtrue$'.
 Finally, starting from the contrary hypothesis `$a \jfalse$', we must likewise be able to derive the same conclusion `$c \jtrue$'.
+This rule in effect performs \emph{boolean case analysis}: taking a term $a$ already known to be boolean, allowing us to ``split'' our line of reasoning to address the true case `$a \jtrue$' separately and differently from the false case `$a \jfalse$', then finally ``re-join'' our reasoning in the conclusion `$c \jtrue$'.

 We may consider the first two inference rules above, \irl{boolI1} and \irl{boolI2}, to be \emph{introduction} rules for boolean type judgments.
 These rules \emph{introduce} a type judgment of the form `$a \jbool$' into the conclusion, provided we are reasoning forwards from premises towards conclusion.
 The last rule above, in contrast, is an \emph{elimination} rule for boolean type judgments.
 That is, the \irl{boolE} rule effectively \emph{eliminates} a type judgment of the form `$a \jbool$' from the premises, thereby making it possible to reason in terms of \ctrue and \cfalse judgments alone, within the other two hypothetical premises.